The case to stop VicForests logging critical habitat for our threatened possums

 The Judge also made formal declarations of unlawful logging by VicForests in those 66 areas and ordered VicForests pay Friends of Leadbeater’s Possum’s costs of running the case.

-VicForests appeal to the Full Federal Court
+VicForests appeals to the Federal Court

 Instead of taking their bulldozers out of threatened possum habitat and focusing on the transition out of native forest logging, VicForests, took volunteer-run Friends of Leadbeater’s Possum back to court to try to log more critical habitat and risk killing hundreds of Greater Gliders.
 The government-owned business enterprise appealed the decision on 31 grounds.